single-solution/guide-mern-stack-project/README.md

   └─⫸ Commit Type: build|ci|docs|feat|fix|perf|refactor|test
 ```

-##### Summary

-Use the summary field to provide a succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize the first letter
-* no dot (.) at the end

-#### <a name="commit-body"></a>Commit Message Body

-Just as in the summary, use the imperative, present tense: "fix" not "fixed" nor "fixes".
+Just as in the summary, use the imperative, present tense: "fix", not "fixed" nor "fixes".

-### Revert commits

-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.

-The content of the commit message body should contain:
-- Information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
-- A clear description of the reason for reverting the commit message.

 # Required VSCode Plugins